 The 4U TestPod features two mounting hole patterns as shown in Figure 6 with the mounting hole patterns of the 8U and 16U shown in Figure 7.
 All the mounting holes are through-holes for M10 screws with a nominal tightening torque of 40.0 Nm.
-The mounting holes have an 0 18 mm, 5 mm deep counterbore for the screwhead.
+Mounting holes which are not covered by the TestPod, have a 5 mm deep counterbore for the screwhead, covered mounting holes have a 13 mm deep counterbore.
 Note: A purchased TestPod can optionally be manufactured with a different hole pattern.